-- Circulation problems (chronic venous insufficiency).
+- Poor circulation that can cause the legs to swell (chronic venous insufficiency or CVI).
 Early research shows that drinking buckwheat tea might prevent leg swelling from getting worse in people with circulation problems.

-- Vision problems in people with diabetes (retinopathy.
+- Vision problems in people with diabetes (diabetic retinopathy).
 Early research shows that taking buckwheat does not improve vision in people with visions problems due to diabetes.

 - Other conditions.